rileygator9/ABQ-Nuclei/README.md

 ## How to Read the Map
 * **Bullseye Rings:** Each color represents a different metric.
 The larger the ring, the higher the count for that metric in that specific neighborhood.
 * **Stacked Labels:** Look at the adjacent labels for precise counts.
-* **N/A Values:** Where data was unavailable in the source csv file, the label displays "N/A" and no ring is drawn.
+* **N/A Values:** Where data were unavailable in the source csv file, the label displays "N/A" and no ring is drawn.

 ## Data Source
-The visualization is powered by an csv-based dataset containing geographic coordinates and community metrics.
+The visualization is powered by a csv-based dataset containing geographic coordinates and community metrics.

 ## DIY
 The jupyter notebook, json, and csv files are available to dowload, edit, and use in your own circumstances.